 How to Grow Amaryllis in the Garden

 Planting amaryllis outdoors is much the same as in containers, neck deep, keeping the top 1/3 of the bulb sticking up above soil level.
-Space plants 12-15 inches apart.
-Water well following planting until established.
+Space plants 12 to 15 inches (31-38 cm.) apart.
+Water well following planting until they’re established.

 Amaryllis Garden Care